vsch/laravel-translation-manager/readme.md

 Here you can copy/delete/move keys with an optional wildcard character *, but only as a suffix or a prefix.
 The corresponding source and destination strings must have the * use: as suffix, prefix or not used.

-Hitting the preview button will let you see what the patterns match and what the resulting operation will affect.
+The preview button will let you see what the patterns match and what the resulting operation will affect.
 Copy or Move will not affect destination keys that already exist.

 Example of preview/delete: